Hindi–Urdu controversy: Gandhi's idea of Hindustani

 Hindi and Urdu continued to diverge both linguistically and culturally.
 Linguistically, Hindi continued drawing words from Sanskrit, and Urdu from Persian, Arabic and Chagatai.
 Culturally Urdu came to be identified with Muslims and Hindi with Hindus.
 This wide divergence in the 1920s was deplored by Gandhi, who exhorted the re-merging of both Hindi and Urdu, naming it Hindustani, written in both Nagari and Persian scripts.
 Though he failed in his attempt to bring together Hindi and Urdu under the Hindustani banner, he popularised Hindustani in other non-Hindustani speaking areas.

+Nevertheless, Professor Sekhar Bandyopadhyay stated that "Truly speaking, Hindi and Urdu, spoken by a great majority of people in north India, were the same language written in two scripts; Hindi was written in Devanagari script and therefore had a greater sprinkling of Sanskrit words, while Urdu was written in Persian script and thus had more Persian and Arabic words in it.
+At the more colloquial level, however, the two languages were mutually intelligible."
+Likewise, Professor Afroz Taj states that "the distinction between Hindi and Urdu was chiefly a question of style.
+A poet could draw upon Urdu's lexical richness to create an aura of elegant sophistication, or could use the simple rustic vocabulary of dialect Hindi to evoke the folk life of the village.
+Somewhere in the middle lay the day to day language spoken by the great majority of people.
+This day to day language was often referred to by the all-encompassing term Hindustani."

 Muslim nationalism

 It has been argued that the Hindi–Urdu controversy sowed the seeds for Muslim nationalism in India.
-Some also argued that Syed Ahmad had expressed separatist views long before the controversy developed.
+Some also argued that Syed Ahmad Khan had expressed separatist views long before the controversy developed.

 Linguistic purism

-Because of linguistic purism and its orientation towards the pre-Islamic past, advocates for pure Hindi have sought to remove many Persian, Arabic, and Turkic loanwords and replaced them with borrowings from Sanskrit.
+Due to linguistic purism and its orientation towards the pre-Islamic past, advocates for pure Hindi have sought to remove many Persian, Arabic, and Turkic loanwords and replaced them with borrowings from Sanskrit.
 Conversely, formal Urdu employs far more Perso-Arabic words than does vernacular Hindustani.

-Urdu to Hindi
+Outcome during British rule

 In April 1900, the colonial Government of the North-Western Provinces issued an order granting equal official status to both Nagari and Perso-Arabic scripts.
 This decree evoked protests from Urdu supporters and joy from Hindi supporters.
 However, the order was more symbolic in that it did not provision exclusive use of Nagari script.
-Perso-Arabic remained dominant in North-Western provinces and Oudh as the preferred writing system until independence.
+Perso-Arabic remained dominant in North-Western Provinces and Oudh as the preferred writing system until independence.

-C. Rajagopalachari, chief minister of Madras Presidency (where a majority of the population would have spoken Tamil or other Dravidian languages) introduced Hindi as a compulsory language in secondary school education though he later relented and opposed the introduction of Hindi during the Madras anti-Hindi agitation of 1965.
-Bal Gangadhar Tilak supported Devanagari script as the essential part of nationalist movement.
+In independent India

 The language policy of Congress and the independence movement paved its status as an alternative official language of independent India.
 Hindi was supported by religious and political leaders, social reformers, writers and intellectuals during independence movement securing that status.
 Hindi, along with English, was recognised as the official language of India during the institution of the Indian constitution in 1950.